suman-kumarajothi/suman-kumarajothi/README.md

 - 👀 I’m interested in Android Development
 - 🌱 I’m currently learning (Networking in JAVA, Cloud Computing<AWS>)
 - 💞️ I’m looking to collaborate on Java related projects
-- 📫 How to reach me => email: suman.kumarajothi@gmail.com
+- 📫 How to reach me => mailto: suman.kumarajothi@gmail.com

 <!---
 suman-kumarajothi/suman-kumarajothi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.